 Both Sweden and the United States have long-standing traditions of storytelling about the natural environment which affect our perceptions of it today.
 Emerson, Thoreau, Whitman, Linnaeus, Strindberg, Lagerlöf, Tranströmer, among many others, were all storytellers who continue to form our perceptions of nature and the environment in a profound way.

 National Geographic Society provides an insight into its experiences of storytelling about nature and change, including a short inspirational film.
-(TBD)
+(TBC)